Stjaertfena/lab-0-baseline/README.md

   ![Git gui](./docs/git-gui.png)
   If Git GUI does not open, you need to trouble shoot what might be wrong. =)

-All fundamental programs are now verified, now let's level up by enabling auto complte for Git CLI!
+All fundamental programs are now verified, now let's level up by enabling auto complete for Git CLI!

 ### Configuring CLI auto complete
 1. Verify if your Git CLI auto complete is already working by typing `git sw` in your terminal and hit **_tab_** – if everything is working it should automatically complete you command to `git switch`.